paulssonlab/paulssonlab/paulssonlab/src/paulssonlab/martens/trenchcoat/README.md

 All metadata are copied and stored, with separate metadata for each ND2 file.

-- Basic metadata, such as channel names and FOVS
+- Basic metadata, such as channel names and FOVs

 - "Raw" metadata, containing information about acquisition settings of the microscope